SERVICE BEYOND SELF: EMPOWERING THE NEXT GENERATION OF LEADERS

 In 2020, we welcomed another remarkable class of Tillman Scholars, and expanded the network to nearly 700 leaders nationwide.

 As the next generation of private and public sector leaders, the Tillman Scholars are tackling challenges across national security, healthcare, technology, civil rights, education and more.
 They believe their best years of service to our country are still ahead of them, and they are committed to strengthening communities at home and around the world.

 On behalf of the Tillman Scholars who have been empowered by your commitment and generosity, thank you.

 Since its inception, the Tillman Scholar Program has evolved into a world-class community of military service members, veterans and spouses, accepting 2.5 percent of applicants based exclusively on merit and potential for impact.

 Tillman Scholars are military service members, veterans and spouses with a high potential for impact as demonstrated through a proven track record of leadership, the continued pursuit of education and the commitment of their resources to service beyond self.

 The tenets of the Tillman Scholar Program are:

 - Scholarships: Annual funding for academic expenses, including tuition, books, and living expenses

-- Professional Development: Opportunities to advance knowledge, skills, and experience
+- Leadership Development: Opportunities to advance knowledge, skills, and experience

-- National Network: Access to a community of high-performing peers, mentors and industry leaders
+- Global Community: Access to a community of high-performing peers, mentors and industry leaders